OpenStack on Kubernetes

 K8s-native architecture

-When installed from the sunbeam channel, MicroStack comes with a K8s-native architecture.
+MicroStack comes with a K8s-native architecture.
 This includes OCI images for OpenStack control plane services wrapped with Kubernetes operators for streamlined lifecycle management.

 Minimal footprint